adamkendis/legal-parties-extractor/README.md

 # Legal Parties Extractor

-A simple REST API written in Python/Flask with a very basic web interface and JSON endpoints.
+A simple REST API written in Python/Flask with a basic web interface and JSON endpoints.
 Ingests xml legal documents and outputs extracted plaintiff and defendant names.

 #### Jump to section